-Additional capital contributions from the NG in CYs 2021 and 2020 amounted to P5.250 billion and P1.000 billion, respectively.
+There are no additional capital contributions in CY 2022 while in CY 2021, additional capital contributions from the NG amounted to P5.250 billion.
 Of the amount received in CY 2021, P5.000 billion pertains to the capital infusion to the Corporation mandated under Section 10(e)(1) of Bayanihan 2 to support its credit guarantee programs as part of the response and recovery interventions for the COVID-19 pandemic.

-21.2.
+22.2.
 Retained Earnings (Deficit)